armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 If you'd like me to give the talk at your organization, please [contact me,](mailto:theater@armandofox.com) I'm always happy to put this in front of interested audiences and I can provide references from prior presentations if needed.

+I don't ask any compensation: my sole goal is to raise the visibility and profile of musical theater in the performing arts, and stimulate attendance at musical theater events.
+(Although if I'm
-I don't ask any compensation, but if I'm currently working on a show, I might appreciate the chance to promote it and/or discuss a group block discount for your organization.
+currently [working on a show](/music-theater), I might appreciate the chance to promote it and/or discuss a group block discount for your organization.)

 I will
 need a laptop projection setup (HDMI or Thunderbolt input)